 What kind of artists will be competing?

-There will be around 100 artists competing in the Steveston Grand Prix of Art, covering a wide array of ages and skills.
-Look out for up-and-comers in the aged 8 to 18 Youth category, plus many intriguing beginners, intermediates, and working artists in the highly diverse Open category.
-The Masters category includes dozens of experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.
+Up to 80 artists will be competing in this years Grand Prix of Art, covering a wide array of ages and skill levels.
+Look out for up-and-comers in the Youth category (ages eight to 18) plus many intriguing beginners, intermediates, and working artists in the highly diverse Adult Open category.
+The Masters category includes experienced painters from around the Pacific Northwest, each competing for thousands of dollars in prizes and a chance to lift the coveted Dan Gray Cup.

 Can I buy the paintings?

 Yes!
-From 1:00pm to 3:00pm on September 22, the Seine Net Loft becomes a post-painting party spot.
-There will be live music, the artists will be lunching, and the category winners will be announced.
-Visitors are fully welcome to attend this event (minus the lunch aspect) and this will be your first opportunity to view all the works together.
-It’s also your main chance to purchase that painting you’ve fallen for: all the works will be for sale on a first-come-first-served basis and you can pick-up your purchase at the exhibition’s close on September 23.
+At 1:30pm, the exhibition opens to the public and this will be your first opportunity to view all the works together.
+It’s also your big chance to purchase that painting you’ve fallen for: all the works will be for sale on a first-come-first-served basis and you can pick up your purchase at the exhibition’s close on September 4.
 Tip: if you have your heart set on a specific work, arrive early for a chance to buy it.

 View all of the completed artwork at the end of the event. | Photo: www.artisanphotography.ca